The Miyaoka-Yau inequality and uniformisation of canonical models: Uniformisation

 \subsection{Proof of Theorem~\ref*{thm:more_general_uniformisation}}

 \approvals{ Behrouz & yes \\ Daniel & yes \\ Stefan & yes \\ Thomas & yes }

 By Proposition~\ref{prop:c1} we know that the variety $Z$ is smooth in codimension two.
-Now, let $γ: Y → Z$ be a quasi-étale, Galois cover such that $\what{π}_1(Y_{\reg}) \cong \what{π}_1(Y)$.
+Now, let $γ: Y → Z$ be a quasi-étale, Galois cover such that $\what{π}_1(Y_{\reg}) ≅ \what{π}_1(Y)$.
 By \cite[Thm.~1.14]{GKP13}, such a cover exists.
 Since $γ$ branches only over the singular set of $Z$, it follows from \cite[Prop.~5.20]{KM98} that $Y$ is still klt and smooth in codimension two.
 Since $γ$ is finite, the $ℚ$-Cartier divisor $K_Y = γ^* K_Z$ is still ample.
-Moreover, Lemma~\ref{lem:buqec} guarantees that equality holds in the $ℚ$-Miyaoka-Yau Inequality for $Y$.
+Moreover, as both $f^{[*]}𝒯_X$ and $𝒯_Y$ are reflexive and agree on the big open set of $Y$ where $γ$ is étale, we conclude that $f^{[*]}𝒯_X = 𝒯_Y$.
+Consequently, Lemma~\ref{lem:buqec} guarantees that equality holds in the $ℚ$-Miyaoka-Yau Inequality for $Y$.
 Proposition~\ref{prop:c2} hence applies and $Y$ is smooth.
 We may thus use the classical uniformisation theorem of Yau~\cite[Rem.~(iii) on p.~1799]{MR0451180} to conclude that $Y$ is a ball quotient, as claimed.